y0anfa/rhino/README.md

 ## Usage

+1. Configure Rhino with a `config.yaml` file at the root of the project.

-1. Define your workflows in a YAML file.
+2. Define your workflows in a YAML file.
 Each workflow should include a list of tasks and an order field that specifies the order in which the tasks should be run.

-2. Start the Rhino runner with the command `go run main.go runner`.
+3. Start the Rhino runner with the command `go run main.go runner`.
 This will start the runner and load the workflows.

-3. The runner will start the workflows according to their schedule.
+4. The runner will start the workflows according to their schedule.
 You can also trigger workflows manually using webhooks or `go run main.go run <workflow>`

 ## Debugging